One on One with Evan Childs - Alpha Females Don’t Run in Packs

 Jaime Filer: Back in 2007–2008, Layne Norton was one of the only individuals who was a big name on the online training circuit.
 It wasn’t as popular then as it is now.
 You’re now 105-thousand followers strong on Instagram, and you have girls beating down your door to get into your Alpha Training program.
 Why did you pursue online training instead of in-person training?

 Evan Childs: Honestly, I think it was just the demographic.
 I didn’t know it was going to work as well as it did.
 I just kind of offered it out there because I had people who weren’t close to me geographically asking for my advice.
 It wasn’t a business opportunity at first; it was just a way to help people.
-I believe that when you’re good at something, you should start charging for it; you have to make money somehow.
 I used to work out of a gym training clients, but I was sending out training and diet plans online on the side.
 And more people wanted me online.
 So I figured if I was already sending them small plans, what would stop me from growing it, and sending out much more comprehensive plans?

 How do you choose your Alphas, and what made you decide that they were going to be your niche?